-Monthly management reports including its costs and deviation from budget are scrutinised by the Board and management to ensure the performance of the Group.
-Variances from resource planning and cost estimations are regularly monitored to enable effective optimisation of business performance and cost efficiency.
+Monthly management reports including its costs and deviation from budget are scrutinised by the Board and management to ensure the proper performance of the Group.
+Variances from resources planning and cost estimations are regularly monitored to enable effective optimisation of business performance and cost efficiency.

-8. Enhancing Corporate & Financial Profile
+8. Enhancing Corporate & Financial Profile (p.
+34-36 Delivering on Our Strategy

-Liquidity Risk 🗚
+Liquidity Risk A